Last Updated on

-I came up with this recipe, Lemon Curd Raspberry Tartlets, because I wanted to use a rest lemon curd which was starring at me every time I opened the fridge this last week and because there were still some nice raspberries hanging in the bush in my garden.
+I came up with this recipe for lemon raspberry tartlets, because I wanted to use a rest lemon curd which was starring at me every time I opened the fridge this last week and because there were still some nice raspberries hanging in the bush in my garden.
 They came out really good so I thought someone out there might be interested.

-Lemon and raspberries are for me a match made in heaven.
+Lemon and raspberries are a match made in heaven.
 It is not the first time I combine the two of them, the results have always been fantastic.
-I am thinking here especially about one of my favorite cakes, Lemon and Raspberry Squares, which I will post as soon as I’ll have some photos made.
+I am thinking here especially about one of my favorite cakes: lemon and raspberry cake.

 - 1 pinch of salt